kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(a\) A holder of a production certificate must apply for an amendment to a production certificate in a form and manner prescribed by the FAA.

-\(b\) An applicant for an amendment to a production certificate to add a type certificate or model, or both, must comply with §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.137   Quality system.|§21.137]], 21.138, and 21.150.
+\(b\) An applicant for an amendment to a production certificate to add a type certificate or model, or both, must comply with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.137   Quality system.|§§21.137]], 21.138, and 21.150.

 \(c\) An applicant may apply to amend its production limitation record to allow the manufacture and installation of an interface component, provided—